Nobap

-Nobap (English: Pomelo) is a 2009 Indian Meitei language film directed by Heisnam Tomba and written and produced by Suresh Hidang.
+Nobap (English: Pomelo) is a 2009 Manipuri film directed by Heisnam Tomba and written and produced by Suresh Hidang.
 It stars Raju Nong, Gokul Athokpam, Abenao Elangbam and Ranjana with master Denil, master Chingkheinganba, master Santosh, master Oliver Chiru, master Russel, master Robinson, master Biken and master Chingkhei in the lead roles.
 There is also special appearance of international footballer Renedy Singh in the film.
 It was the opening film at the 2nd Guwahati Film Festival 2009.

 Nobap was also screened at Jawaharlal Nehru University (JNU), New Delhi on 13 January 2011.

-Synopsis
+Plot

-The movie tells the story of eight kids and is set in a remote village of Manipur.
-They are in desperate need of a football.
-Unable to afford one, the boys end up kicking Nobap instead.
-Thambou, a driver of an old model jeep shuttles between town areas and the village.
-The benevolent driver with the help of his friend Thanou sees that the boys get a leather ball and participate in a seven a side football tournament.
-The film is intercut with humorous romantic interludes - Thambou and Thaja; Thanou and Thoibi.
+Eight boys deprived in all manners possible had spent their time kicking round a grapefruit in the meadows and dusty lanes of their small village.
+Now, they want to try their luck with a real football.
+In their quest and efforts to get a football, they find a friend in a lonely soul - the jeep driver whose jeep connects their small village with the outside world.
+When they do get the football, they find that their real struggle is only just the beginning.
+The football match becomes their lives' battles.